jpreecedev/developerhandbook/src/pages/react-redux-babel-jest-webpack-starter-template/index.md

 ![Webpack 4 Starter Project](starter-project-in-chrome.png)

 You should notice in Chrome developer tools that Hot Module Replacement (HMR) is enabled and active.
 The site is minimal with a few components.
 Try clicking the links at the bottom to navigate between pages.
-Clicking the green button will display a mssage, but possibly not what you might expect to see, more on this lataer.
+Clicking the green button will display an `alert`.
+If you check the code, you will see that a JavaScript decorator is used to change the message dynamically.
+Pretty sweet huh!

 ## React, React Router and Redux out-of-the-box

 The project has been pre-configured to use the latest versions of React, React Router and Redux out-of-the-box.

 Routing is configured at the application entry point.
-This repo does not create sub routes, nested routes, etc. You would need to configure this yourself.
+This repo does not create sub routes, nested routes, etc. You would need to configure this yourself should the project grow to justify the need to do so.

 ## Babel 7 for cross browser support